civetweb/civetweb/docs/UserManual.md

 Avahi).
 When using a hostname, you need to test in your particular network environment - in some cases, you might need to resort to a fixed IP address.

+If you want to use an ephemeral port (i.e. let the operating system choose a port number), use `0` for the port number.
+This will make it necessary to communicate the port number to clients via other means, for example mDNS (or Zeroconf, Bonjour or Avahi).

 ### max\_request\_size `16384`
 Size limit for HTTP request headers and header data returned from CGI scripts, in Bytes.
 A buffer of the configured size is pre allocated for every worker thread.